sipb/homeworld/docs/deploy.md

    - Wait a while
    - Enter "manual" for the bootstrap token (so that your SSH keys will work)
  * Log into the server directly with your SSH keys
+   - For example, ``ssh root@egg-sandwich.mit.edu``.
+You might need to remove previous SSH host keys from known_hosts if you've set up the cluster before.
    - Verify the host keys based on the text printed before the login console

-For example, ``ssh root@egg-sandwich.mit.edu``.
-You might need to remove previous SSH hostkeys from known_hosts if you've set up the cluster before.

 ## Setting up ssh-agent